-Philadelphia Citizenship Attorney
+Philadelphia Citizenship Lawyer

-Thomas M. Griffin
+Thomas M. Griffin, Esq.

 Tom is unique among immigration attorneys in Philadelphia in that he speaks Spanish and Haitian Creole.
 Taking a personal interest in his cases, Tom’s clients know he will guide them through the maze of immigration and fight for their rights.
 A litigator at heart, Tom thrives in the courtroom, in appeals before the USCIS and the Board of Immigration Appeals, and in the federal courts.
 He takes on all matters including detention, criminal deportation, family immigration, business and employment visas, and asylum law.